Apple’s iPhone recycling robot can take apart 200 iPhones an hour—can it dismantle the company’s footprint?

 The company also works to design products that last, she says.
 From an environmental perspective, making phones that can stay in use is as important as what happens when they finally reach the end of life.
 In its trade-in program, which gives customers credit toward a new phone when they send in an old one, Apple refurbishes and resells the majority of devices.
 The work to improve longevity could go further, says Wiens, saying that the phones could be designed to be easier to repair.
 Most consumers, for example, don’t know that their phone battery should be replaced after a certain number of uses, and when their phone slows down, assume that they need a new one.

 But Apple, like other brands, has opposed right-to-repair laws in the past, though it recently began allowing third-party repair shops to fix its products.
 Wiens says the company should go further, and make it easier for consumers to repair phones and other electronics themselves; some design changes, like making the battery easy to remove without tools, would also be helpful for recycling centers, which have to remove batteries to avoid fires.
 Some products, like Airpods, can’t be recycled now because the battery can’t be taken out.
 “They’re not possible to run them through a traditional recycling stream because they’ll catch on fire,” he says.
 The company’s laptops, he says, are also more difficult to repair and recycle than its phones.
-(Wiens’ website gives the iPhone X a repair score of 6 out of 10; a 2018 Macbook Pro has a score of 1 out of 10.)
+(Wiens’s website gives the iPhone X a repair score of 6 out of 10; a 2018 Macbook Pro has a score of 1 out of 10.)

 If many more phones are repaired and last longer, it raises questions about business models—if a company needs to continually sell more products to survive, is that at odds with sustainability goals?
-Apple does offer a leasing program, with a monthly subscription, that gives consumers new phones each year and takes back the old phones; that’s one way that a company can take more control over the eventual fate of the materials it uses.
+Apple does offer a leasing program, with a monthly subscription, that gives consumers new phones each year and takes back the old phones—that’s one way that a company can take more control over the eventual fate of the materials it uses.

 That type of model can also incentivize companies to design products so they’re easier to repair and upgrade.
-(Some companies are moving more clearly in that direction—IKEA, for example, is exploring how it can rent furniture instead of selling it as a way to keep products and materials in use longer.)
-“From a material efficiency perspective, I don’t think that’s crazy,” says Wiens.
-“Apple gets the phone back, they can refurb it, they can sell it and then people always get a new phone.
+(Some companies are moving more clearly in that direction.
+IKEA, for example, is exploring how it can rent furniture instead of selling it as a way to keep products and materials in use longer.)
+“From a material-efficiency perspective, I don’t think that’s crazy,” says Wiens.
+“Apple gets the phone back, they can refurb it, they can sell it, and then people always get a new phone.
 So that’s a reasonable way of Apple maintaining control of the product and being able to optimize the environmental efficiency.”